-- legal company name and any relevant doing business as (DBA) names; - address of the company headquarters and other key locations; - company ownership information; - type of business entity (e.g., corporation, partnership, LLC); - company history and brief overview; - the contact information of the authorized individual submitting the pre-application on behalf of the applicant, including name, position/title, phone number, and email address; and - Unique Entity Identifier (UEI) and System for Award Management (Sam.gov).
+- legal company name and any relevant doing business as (DBA) names; - Federal and State Employer Identification Numbers (EIN); - address of the company headquarters and other key locations; - company ownership information; - type of business entity (e.g., corporation, partnership, LLC); - company history and brief overview; - Certificate of good standing in West Virginia - the contact information of the authorized individual submitting the pre-application on behalf of the applicant, including name, position/title, phone number, and email address; and - Unique Entity Identifier (UEI) and System for Award Management (Sam.gov).

-Note that each applicant must obtain a UEI and provide it to WVDED, but applicants are not required to complete the full SAM registration to obtain a UEI.11
+Note that each applicant must obtain a UEI and provide it to WVDED, but applicants are not required to complete the full SAM registration to obtain a UEI.